Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 Now, here is the burden of those who wish to call Vatican Council II a true Council:

 1. They must explain how Paul VI, despite the clear language in his closing speech to the Council, did not bind all Catholics to everything in Vatican Council II.
 Remembering that he also asserted that the entire Council was assembled and closed under the protection of the Holy Ghost, and that the entire Vatican Council II teaching was coming down to us all from Christ and the Apostles, everything to the contrary notwithstanding.
-In fact, such could never be proved, for he could hardly have used words more forceful or more clear to state these things..
+In fact, such could never be proved, for he could hardly have used words more forceful or more clear to state these things in an attempt to bind all Catholics to everything that was "synodally decreed" at Vatican Council II.

-2. They must show how the teaching of Vatican II on religious liberty does not contradict the already infallibly defined teaching of the Church on religious liberty.
+2. They must show that the teaching of Vatican II on religious liberty does not contradict the already infallibly defined teaching of the Church on religious liberty as found in Quanta Cura by Pope Pius IX..

-3. If they cannot accomplish #2, then it is necessary to explain how this one Council was not under the very definition of an ecumenical council of the Catholic Church, but that it did not even qualify as part of the Church’s universal ordinary magisterium.
-How is it possible that a true Council, signed by a true Pope, in which that Pope explicitly binds all Catholics to everything in the council – is not part of at least the universal ordinary magisterium of the Church, and the extraordinary magisterium as well?
+3. If they cannot accomplish #2, then it is necessary to explain how this one Council was not under the very definition of an ecumenical council of the Catholic Church, but that it did not even qualify as part of the Church’s ordinary and universal magisterium.
+How is it possible that a true Council, signed by a true Pope, in which that Pope explicitly binds all Catholics to everything in the council – is not part of at least the infallible "universal and ordinary magisterium" of the Church as defined at the First Vatican Council?

 This is why it must be said that the SSPX position and the Michael Davies position that Vatican Council II has errors but is still a true Council, in effect, objectively speaking, denies both the infallibility and the indefectibility of the Church.